keisku/ddfeed/README.md

 ### Gateway

-- Acts as an API Gateway
+- Acts as an API Gateway.
-- Routes requests from UI to Backend service
+- Routes requests from UI to Backend service.
+- CORS is enabled for the UI.
 - Technically, we don't need this service, but it's useful for understanding the proxy tracing.

 ### Backend